netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-vpx-ha-inc-on-azure.md

 2. Ensure that you have installed and configured the Azure command line utility `az`.
 Use the `az login` command login.
 For information, see [Install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 3. Ensure that you have installed the Kubernetes control command line utility `kubectl`.

-## Deploy Citrix ADC VPX in high availability INC mode as ingress in Azure Kubernetes Services
+## Deploy Netscaler VPX in high availability INC mode as ingress in Azure Kubernetes Services

- To deploy Citrix ADC VPX in high availability INC mode in Azure Kubernetes Services (AKS), you must complete the following tasks:
+ To deploy Netscaler VPX in high availability INC mode in Azure Kubernetes Services (AKS), you must complete the following tasks:

-1. Deploy Citrix ADC VPX in HA INC mode using Terraform
+1. Deploy Netscaler VPX in HA INC mode using Terraform
 1. Create an AKS cluster
 1. Enable VNet peering
 1. Configure Network Security Group
 1. Deploy the Citrix ingress controller
 1. Create a microservice application and expose it using an Ingress

-Perform the following steps to deploy Citrix ADC VPX in a high availability INC mode in Azure:
+Perform the following steps to deploy Netscaler VPX in a high availability INC mode in Azure:

-### Deploy Citrix ADC VPX in HA INC mode using Terraform
+### Deploy Netscaler VPX in HA INC mode using Terraform

-1. Clone the Citrix ADC Terraform repository using the following command:
+1. Clone the Netscaler Terraform repository using the following command:

         git clone https://github.com/citrix/terraform-cloud-scripts.git
         cd terraform-cloud-scripts/azure/ha_availability_zones